 Increase the proportion of new buildings and developments that will last hundreds or thousands of years — not decades — and get better, not worse, with age

-Increase the proportion of new buildings and developments that are beautiful according to a set of objective standards
+Increase the proportion of new buildings and developments that are beautiful and accord with the preferences of local communities

 We are building a revolution.